-- To make the brownies, preheat oven to 350 degrees.
-Grease a 9x13-inch baking dish or line with parchment paper.
+- To make the brownies, preheat oven to 350°F. Grease a 9×13-inch baking dish or line with parchment paper.

 - In a saucepan set over low heat, melt the chocolate and butter.
 Stir until smooth.
 Remove from heat and add sugar and salt.
 Add the eggs one at a time, mixing after each.
 Stir in the vanilla extract.
 Add the flour and stir until just combined.

-- Pour batter into the prepared baking dish and bake until edges are set, about 30-35 minutes.
+- Pour batter into the prepared baking dish and bake until edges are set and the middles appear dry, about 20-25 minutes.
 Let cool completely.

-- To make the frosting, in the bowl of a stand mixer fitted with a paddle attachment, or in a bowl with a hand mixer, beat together the butter, powdered sugar, salt, and vanilla extract until smooth.
-Add the milk 1 tablespoon at a time, mixing after each addition, until the frosting is the right consistency.
-Color as desired with food coloring.
+- In the bowl of a stand mixer fitted with a paddle attachment, or in a bowl with a hand mixer, beat together the butter, powdered sugar, vanilla extract, salt and 2 tablespoons of milk on low speed until smooth.

 - Increase speed and beat until frosting is light, fluffy and creamy, pausing to scrape down the bowl if needed.
 Add more milk if needed to get the right spreadable consistency.

 - Color as desired with food coloring (I used green).